Braeburn Pharmaceuticals files for IPO

 The U.S. Food and Drug Administration in May approved an implant to fight addiction to opioids, a class of drugs that includes prescription painkillers and heroin.

-Braeburn said it is planning a full-scale commercial launch of the matchstick-sized implant, Probuphine, which it has developed along with Titan Pharmaceuticals Inc.
+Braeburn said it is planning a full-scale commercial launch of the matchstick-sized implant, Probuphine, which it has developed along with Titan Pharmaceuticals Inc (TTNP.O).

 U.S. deaths from drug overdoses hit a record in 2014, increasing 6.5 percent to 47,055, propelled by prescription painkiller and heroin abuse, according to the Centers for Disease Control and Prevention.